-Trained in various liposuction techniques, including suction-assisted liposuction, power-assisted liposuction, ultrasound liposuction and SmartLipo, Dr. Rankin has found great success using a fluid injection technique known as tumescent liposuction, in which he injects fluid into the treatment area to break up fat deposits and constrict the blood vessels.
+Trained in various liposuction techniques, including suction-assisted liposuction, power-assisted liposuction, ultrasound liposuction and SmartLipo, Dr. Rankin and Dr. Dev have found great success using a fluid injection technique known as tumescent liposuction, in which he injects fluid into the treatment area to break up fat deposits and constrict the blood vessels.
 This tumescent technique prevents post-operative bruising and minimizes pain.

-After injecting the tumescent fluid, Dr. Rankin makes a tiny incision, inserts a narrow tube and suctions the fat cells away from the body.
+After injecting the tumescent fluid, the doctor makes a tiny incision, inserts a narrow tube and suctions the fat cells away from the body.